YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

   * What do you see when you examine the database?
   * Are you comfortable with fixing the problem?

 * What version of YottaDB are you using?
-What version of UNIX?
-What UNIX platform are you running?
+What version of UNIX and what UNIX platform are you running?

 **MUPIP Recovery**

-Bring down the damaged application using appropriate utilities, MUPIP RUNDOWN -REGION region or -FILE file-name naming the problem database.
+Bring down the damaged application using appropriate utilities, MUPIP RUNDOWN -REGION region or -FILE file-name, naming the problem database.
 Restart the application.
-Consider writing programs or procedures to partially automate shutting down one or all applications; to reduce the chance of errors.
+Consider writing programs or procedures to partially automate shutting down one or all applications to reduce the chance of errors.

 **Follow-up**